Opendoor Technologies Inc. (OPEN) Shares Down Despite Recent Market Volatility

 Goldman gave a rating of “Sell” to OPEN, setting the target price at $2 in the report published on October 17th of the previous year.

-During the last 5 trading sessions, OPEN rose by +3.08%, which changed the moving average for the period of 200-days by -73.96% in comparison to the 20-day moving average, which settled at $2.12.
-In addition, Opendoor Technologies Inc. saw 73.28% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OPEN fell by -25.93%, which changed the moving average for the period of 200-days by -73.33% in comparison to the 20-day moving average, which settled at $2.1415.
+In addition, Opendoor Technologies Inc. saw 37.93% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading